Firewall rules: support hosts within VPN zones

 Actual implementation will put the host inside the red zone and the rule will never match.
 The only workaround is to create a dedicated zone for 10.0.0.0/24 network.

 The new implementation will automatically select the correct zone for the host (ovpn in this example).

 Also the implementation should be modular: each VPN package must implement its own logic.

-#3 Updated by Giacomo Sanchietti about 4 years ago
+#3 Updated by Giacomo Sanchietti almost 5 years ago

 - user-defined zones

 Then all registered callbacks will be executed: the first match is returned